The Bankrate promise

 Risks of using money market accounts, savings accounts and CDs

-While your money is protected by FDIC insurance from bank failures (and NCUA insurance from credit union failures), there are other risks to keep in mind as you consider these accounts.
+Although your money is protected from bank failures by FDIC insurance and from credit union failures by NCUA insurance, there are other risks to keep in mind as you consider these savings products:

 - Rate fluctuations.
 Some accounts are more sensitive to the macroeconomic environment.
 Yields on savings, money market accounts and CDs are based on interest rate decisions of the Federal Reserve.
 When rates fall, so does your yield.